comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

    The :func:`cla_utils.exercises8.hessenberg` function has been left unimplemented.
 It should implement the algorithm above, using only one loop over `k`.
-It should return the resulting Hessenberg matrix.
+It should work "in-place", changing the input matrix.
 At the left multiplication, your implementation should exploit the fact that zeros do not need to be recomputed where there are already expected to be zeros.
 The test script